Cornell Writing Centers Summer Internship Program

 SUMMER WRITING CENTER & SCHEDULE

-Interns will tutor 6 hours a week, or two 7-10pm evening shifts.
+Interns will tutor 6 hours a week, or two 7-10pm ET evening shifts.
 We will collectively determine the summer schedule, which may change from week to week.
-Almost all tutoring will be face-to-face in Klarman 42 & 44; however, we will have a few digital tutoring shifts (remote, synchronous video conferences using our online scheduling platform).
+Tutoring will likely be completely synchronous and virtual until it is safe to offer in-person tutoring.

 The Cornell Summer Writing Center (WC) provides support for individuals at any stage of the writing process.
 It is a free resource available to everyone on campus—faculty, staff, graduate and undergraduate students—for nearly any kind of writing project: applications, presentations, lab reports, essays, papers, and more.
 Tutors (trained graduate students) serve as responsive listeners and readers who can address questions about the writing process or about particular pieces of writing.
 They can also consider questions of confidence, critical reading, analytic thought, and imagination.
 All tutors have experience working with English language learners, and we have two tutors who specialize in helping multilingual writers at the sentence-level.

-This summer, the WC is offering tutoring Sundays-Thursdays, 7:00-10:00pm in Klarman Hall, KG42 and 44.
-We welcome drop-ins, or you can schedule an appointment here: https://cornell.mywconline.net/
+This summer, the WC is offering tutoring Sundays-Thursdays, 7:00-10:00pm virtually through our online platform.
+You can schedule an appointment here: https://cornell.mywconline.net/

 INTERNSHIP PEDAGOGICAL WORK